kallaway/100-days-of-code/r1-log.md

 Links:https://github.com/hulya95/duke-learn-to-code
 https://www.lynda.com/Software-Development-tutorials/Common-algorithms-programming/718636/5001512-4.html

-Day 61: February 2, 2020
+Day 61: February 02, 2020

 Today's Progress: I started with algorithms in JS on Scotch; but couldn't do much.
 Because I don't remember set or map.
 Then I switched to OpenClassrooms project about a book-tracking-app.
 I texted to Ro(I don't know her name) on Twitter, then she told me to change && to || but it didn't work in my computer.
-She said it worked in hers.
+She said it worked in her computer.
 I deployed the project on github.
 Then, I deployed some of the Duke's course's to github.
 Then, I studied a little algorithms on Python.
 And learned a little bit about O-Notation.
-I need to search more about that, and learned Euclid's problem in python.After that, I noticed I don't know the syntax of MarkDown and searched and continue watching about that.
+I need to search more about that, and learned Euclid's problem in python.
+After that, I noticed I don't know the syntax of MarkDown and searched and continue watching about that.

 Feelings: I am grappling with the deluge of information about so many thing: Python, JavaScript, ES6, C#, algorithms, data structures, markdown,...I don't know how to organize myself.
 I need to find a way.

+Day 62: February 03, 2020

+Today's Progress: Today, I studied on Microsoft topics, about classes in c#, how to use encapsulation, polymorphism and inheritance in code.
+Then; learned about Web Apps, and Web Services.
+ASP.NET, hosting websites and Desktop apps like GUIs.I didn't learn much, it was an overview.

+Feelings: I wanted to complete the "Learn How To Learn " course in Coursera.
+I couldn't start the Honor project yet.
+But I got my certificate.
+I liked the course a lot, it gave me so many ideas and techniques that I have been doing wrong all the time.
+I am using Pomodoro technique and To-do list, and try to refresh my mind always and doing exercise everyday, generally yoga and hiit workout.